GWW: Can you us about who you are and why you came to Aftershock?

 GWW: What do you think makes Aftershock different than any other indie publisher?

 Marts: Well, we get asked that question quite a bit.
-We’re very careful to distinguish ourselves from the otheraftershockinterview4 publishers, I think all the other publishers do great and they’re successful in their own way.
+We’re very careful to distinguish ourselves from the other publishers, I think all the other publishers do great and they’re successful in their own way.
 We’re not trying to copy any of them, or become the next company, we’re not trying to surpass ’em, we’re just trying to become the first Aftershock Comics, and really trying to establish our brand as it’s own thing.

 Our main focus is quality comic books, quality story, quality talent.
 We’re not overly concerned about market share or how many titles we put out per month, we’re more concerned with getting the right combination of talent together and making sure that everything we do has the same stamp of approval on it, that means the same level of quality so that years from now people will equate the Aftershock logo and the Aftershock brand with quality storytelling.
 Readers will know that when they pick up their books, they are getting our books they are entitled to a certain amount of quality storytelling and if they don’t get that then we aren’t doing our jobs right.